phibzy/JustOneOfThoseDays/README.md

 # Just One Of Those Days
 A Python implementation of Stuff/S*** Happens by Goliath Games.
 I am in no way affiliated with them, this is purely a hobby project.
+Written for Python 3.6.9+

 # Basic Spec
 100 cards with unpleasant experiences on them.